YANGJUNYAN0715/Computational_Process_Organization_Lab2/README.md

 - 28.05.2022 - 4
   - Add functions of map and filter
 - 08.06.2022 - 5
-  - Add docstrings for all functions and also type hints
+  - Add docstrings for all functions
   - Add PBT tests
+- 14.06.2022 - 6
+  - Add type hints

 ## Design notes